 Alison Poulson, Executive Director for Better Health Together, recognized that Hadley Morrow, new to her role as Director of Engagement, would benefit from coaching support to accelerate her success.
 Alison turned to me because we’d worked together in the past.
-And, she had already benefited from my leadership coaching.
-She asked me to help Hadley, a young millennial leader, grow in her management abilities and cultivate her own authentic leadership style.
+And she had already benefited from my leadership coaching.
+She asked me to help Hadley, a millennial leader, grow in her management abilities and cultivate her own authentic leadership style.

 A Young Manager with Promise

 Hadley grew up in Spokane dreaming of making a difference in the world.
-While earning a degree in International Studies at the University of Denver, she spent a semester in Rwanda doing research.
+While earning a degree in International Studies at the University of Denver, she spent a semester researching in Rwanda.
 After graduating, she moved to Seattle and worked for various nonprofits before returning to Spokane for a job at Better Health Together.

 Hadley was quickly promoted to a management role.
 She became responsible for new programs funded by a $70 million grant.
 She had proven herself as a talented public speaker and someone who easily brought people together.
 Yet, she discovered that her youth was sometimes an issue with coworkers (formerly her direct reports) and important business, social, and political leaders in the community.

 Hadley found herself grappling with an issue many Millennials face.
 Her age affected people’s perception of her leadership and management ability, regardless of how qualified she was to lead the people and new initiatives.

 Her coworkers were at the same time supportive and not so supportive of her success.
 “They challenged me in ways I didn’t expect,” Hadley reflected.
 “Sometimes they just ignored my direction.”

 “I also run a lot of public meetings, and there were times when community members or healthcare leaders were 20 or 30 years older than me,” she added.
 “I felt like I wasn’t being respected and didn’t know how to command leadership in my new role.”